HathorNetwork/rfcs/projects/wallet-service-reliable-integration/0001-design.md

 *We already have those methods well tested in the wallet-service lambdas, we can just migrate them to the daemon.*

-## Suggestions

-- [ ] Maybe send the outputs already decoded, just like in the transactions API

 # Future Considerations

 ## Simplified balance calculation